larry-athey/lora-cmd-ctrl/README.md

 The LCC mission control server can schedule scripts to run at specific times.
 However, in the case of single board computers such as the Raspberry Pi _(or clones)_ this requires the addition of a real time clock module to be added.

 ### Scripting
-The LCC remote control commands are completely open ended and are easy to create.
+LCC remote control commands are completely open ended and are easy to create.
 Scripts can run as a single shot instance or may run repeatedly, and can also call another script at the end of its run.
 Each LCC receiver module has a cache to hold 16 commands at a time, so each script is limited to 16 commands.